rogino/COSCNotes/COSC367/Week 11 Games.md

 - $\alpha$: highest-value choice found for a max node higher-up (parents) in the tree.
 Initially $-\infty$
 - $\beta$:   lowest-value choice found for a min node higher-up (parents) in the tree.
 Initially $ \infty$

 These two values should be passed down to the child nodes during search.
-If the value of a child node is greater than alpha for a max node, then alpha should be updated, and vice versa.
+If the value returned by the child node is greater than $\alpha$ for a max node, then $\alpha$ should be updated, and vice versa if it is a min node.
 If $\alpha >= \beta$, the node can be pruned.

 ```python
 from math import inf